- Latin America

 Hard hats are mandatory.

-Your base camp at Shine Valley is small two or three-man log cabins without electricity and running water at 1600m high in the boreal forest.
+Your base camp at Shine Valley is small two or four-man log cabins without electricity and running water at 1600m high in the boreal forest.
 Please note that sleeping arrangements in the cabins may be mixed sex.
 There is a communal short drop loo.